audiolion/WebII-Group-Project/lessons/lesson1.md

 #### Wildcards

 Wildcards are an important concept in regex because often we don't care what character comes at a certain position in the string.
 Formally, the wildcard character is `.`, which means match any single character.
 We can combine the operators `+` and `*` with the `.` to match many wildcard characters.
 Specifically `*` matches 0 or more of the previous regex symbol, and `+` matches 1 or more of the previous symbol.
 The distinction is important if we want to ensure at least one character is in the position or not.
+For completeness's sake, `.+` is equivalent to `.*.` or `..*` to make sure it is at least one character and then zero or more, but `.+` is cleaner, more readable and more efficient.
 Let's try a few examples.

 ```
 15 Grumpy wizards make toxic brew for the evil Queen and Jack.